chaklam-silpasuwanchai/Python-for-Machine-Learning/Appendix/Appendix - FastAPI/FastAPI+Docker/README.md

 # Deploying machine learning model to production

-Out there, it is very difficult to find one tutorial covering the whole process.
-Thus, in this tutorial, you will be learning of making a full stack of machine learning applications consisting of the following tools.
-But please be reminded that learning tools are not as important as learning the process and the philosophy behind.

-- FastAPI
-- Docker
-- Heroku
-- Github actions
-- Prometheus
-- Grafana
-- AWS EC2

 ## Part 1: Fast API + Docker

 Once we developed our ML model, we have to make it accessible by the public or at least the applications that require the prediction results.